dominicbiela/Clustering/README.md

 ![Clustered chart](https://user-images.githubusercontent.com/25266458/129878748-67ae84e4-4c93-4b2d-ae46-687c08f3ef0f.png)

 _Figure 4 - Boxplot of the 3 variables broken down by the four clusters.
 Colours in the boxplot match the colours of the clusters in Figure 3._

+From Figures 3 and 4, it is clear that cluster 1 would be classed as the ‘Best Customers’ due to significantly higher spend, much more than the other clusters.
+Additionally, the average frequency of purchases is higher and the recency of the latest purchase, on average, a lot lower.

+Whilst cluster 2 appears to be the least valuable and more related to ‘Lost Customers’.
+The mean last purchase is over a year ago, with the frequency and monetary value of their purchases extremely low.
+However, it means that around a third of the consumer base show little signs of interaction.

+Cluster 3 is considered the second best, as the recency remains low, however, the recency range of data points is the largest of all four clusters.
+The frequency and monetary values are relatively high.

+Finally, cluster 0, it contains the most number of customers with 2,924.
+In Figure 10, cluster 0 sits on similar axes as cluster 2, however, the recency is significantly lower, supported in Figure 4.
+The recency range is the lowest, therefore the customers are still current, but the frequency and monetary averages remain low.